-Slightly more classy and, dare I say, sophisticated, these caramel apple jello shots made inside a Granny Smith apple, are like a shot and a snack all in one.
+Slightly more classy and, dare I say, sophisticated, these caramel apple jello shots made inside a Granny Smith apple slice instead of in plastic cups, are like a shot and a snack all in one.

 Below is a list of the ingredients with some helpful tips and suggestions for substitutions.
 Scroll all the way down for the full, printable recipe card with amounts & instructions.